Kidoz-SDK/kidoz-mobile-sdk/Mediation/AdMob Adapter/README.md

 ## Prerequisites
 Before publishing your first app please complete the process for [Kidoz's Publisher onboarding](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github) to create your account and receive your Publisher ID and Security Token credentials.

-Please set up app-ads.txt for the apps that use Kidoz sdk.
-This will increase your fill rate and earnings and will prevent ads' serving being blocked.
+Please set up [app-ads.txt](https://kidoz.net/app-ads.txt) for the apps that use Kidoz sdk.
+This will increase your fill rate and earnings and will prevent ad serving being blocked.
 Follow these instructions on how to [Set up an app-ads.txt file for your app](https://kidoz.net/introappadstext).